zahtec/browser-upgrade/README.md

 # Browser Upgrade

-A simple Express middleware program that notifies Internet Explorer users to upgrade to a modern-day browser.
+A simple Express middleware that notifies Internet Explorer users to upgrade to a modern-day browser.

 ## Usage